Haja-andri/Sprint-Challenge-React-Wars/README.md

 - [ ] Describe state.

 A state is an object provided by React that allow the developper to store and manipulate/mutate the states of the components that compose its UI.
 Each time a given state is updated/mutated, a "render()" method is automatically called to reflect the changes at the UI level on the screen.
-Only the components that have changed their states will be re-rendered.
+Only the components that have changed their states will be re-rendered .

 - [ ] Describe props.